AAdelaida/Geocoding/README.md

 ### Output
 The output of this project is an interactive map with markers of the main museums in Mexico City and pop-up windows that show the names, images, and websites of the museums.
 The map can be used to easily explore the museums in Mexico City and learn more about each one.

+Here's a preview of what the map looks like:

+And an example of pop-up windows: